 Our Q&A with August speaker, Tim Allen, who will be talking on the topic of Genius.

-🎟 You can get tickets for her upcoming CreativeMornings talk here. 🎟
+🎟 You can get tickets for his upcoming CreativeMornings talk here. 🎟

 Tim Allen was named one of Fast Company’s Most Creative People in Business for 2017.
 He brings his roots in product, service design, and strategy to his current role leading teams of designers across Microsoft’s new Fluent Design System and Inclusive Design group envisioning the next shift in computing.
 His focus on fueling human potential is key to building products and cultures that inspire people to do their best work.